Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Results

 \subsection{Survival Curves}

 Figure~\ref{fig:survival} shows the performance of ND + NNS using survival curves.
-Compared to SCIP, our method's performance is considerably stronger on Google Production Packing, Electric Grid Optimization, and MIPLIB.
+Compared to SCIP, our method's performance is considerably stronger on Production Packing, Electric Grid Optimization, and MIPLIB.
 On the first two, NNS solves almost all test instances to within the specified target gap, while SCIP only solves about 10\% on Production Packing, and about 80\% on Electric Grid Optimization.
-For Neural Network Verification, while the SCIP baseline eventually also solves all the instances, the survival curve for ND + NNS achieves the same fraction of solved instances faster.
+For Neural Network Verification, while SCIP eventually also solves all the instances, the survival curve for ND + NNS achieves the same fraction of solved instances faster.
 Even on MIPLIB, ND + NNS achieves a final solve fraction of roughly 80\%, compared to SCIP's 60\%.
-Similarly, comparing ND + NNS to Neural Diving shows the former achieving higher final solve fractions on all datasets except Google Production Planning, where the two methods perform roughly the same.
+Similarly, comparing ND + NNS to Neural Diving shows the former achieving higher final solve fractions on all datasets except Production Planning, where the two methods perform roughly the same.

 ND + NNS outperforms ND + RNS on Electric Grid Optimization, Neural Network Verification, and MIPLIB, by either achieving a better final solve fraction or the same solve fraction in less time.
-However, the magnitude of the improvements are not as large as in figure~\ref{fig:primal_gap}.
-As explained in section~\ref{subsec:metrics}, survival curves need not fully reflect the improvements in average primal gaps achieved by ND + NNS shown in figure~\ref{fig:primal_gap} because improving the gap beyond the threshold does not improve the survival curve.
+Note that survival curves need not fully reflect the improvements in average primal gaps achieved by ND + NNS shown in figure~\ref{fig:primal_gap} because improving the gap beyond the threshold does not improve the survival curve.